 If Federal Pell Grant, Federal SEOG, TSAA, and scholarship awards exceed the amount owed for registration fees, students will receive a residual check approximately four weeks into the semester.
 Residual checks are mailed to the student’s local address, unless the student has signed up for direct deposit with the Bursar’s Office.
 Enrollment status at the point payment is authorized by the Financial Aid Office will determine the amount of the award.
 Example: If a student is enrolled in 12 credit hours on the first day of class but subsequently drops to nine credit hours prior to authorization for payment, the Financial Aid Office will authorize payment based on nine credit hours.
 If a student totally withdraws from classes prior to picking up the residual check, it will be canceled and refunded back to the appropriate Title IV account(s).
 A revised residual check will be issued to the student if appropriate.

-Student loan proceeds will be disbursed on or after the first day of class each semester.
+Student loans will be disbursed on or after the fourteenth day of classes each semester.
+Residual checks are available approximately four weeks into the semester.
 As an exception, federal law specifies that freshmen, first-time borrowers cannot receive their first disbursement until after 30 days into the payment period.
 All loan proceeds are disbursed in at least two payments.
 Students must be attending at least six credit hours at the time they receive their student loan proceeds.
 Student loan checks are mailed to the student unless they have signed up for direct deposit.
 Students who are employed in the Federal Work-Study Program are paid every two weeks.
 It should be noted that if a student unofficially withdraws from class (quits attending) and it is later discovered that Title IV funds were paid to the student for credit hours the student was not attending at the point Title IV funds were authorized to the student’s account, an overpayment may exist.
 In such cases, the student will be billed for the overpayment.

 Overpayments occur for several reasons.
 In some cases, students receive financial aid assistance in an amount that exceeds their “need” for financial aid.
 In other cases, students are inadvertently overpaid Federal Pell Grant funds.
 No matter what the reason, overpayments must be resolved.
 In some cases, the college is able to resolve overpayments by reducing awards for subsequent semesters during the same award year.
 The Financial Aid Office will notify the student of an amount that must be repaid to a specific program.
 If the overpayment cannot be resolved by reducing subsequent awards during the same award year, students will be required to make immediate repayment.
 If the overpayment is due to student error, and if the student fails to repay the overpayment, the student will be ineligible for future financial aid assistance at all post-secondary schools.
 If the error is a result of fraud, it will be reported to the Office of the Inspector General.